eelfonik/oop-design-parttern/notes.md

 So, `HAS-A` can be better than `IS-A`.
 Or rather, favor composition over inheritance.

+> question: but what if we need to change the interface itself ?
+We add new interface to be implemented ?
+But overtime with all the changes we'll end up with a lot of fractions of tiny interfaces ?

 ### Quiz
 Later if we want to have a duck call device that doesn't inherits `Duck` class, but only do the quack to mimic the call of duck, how we can do it ?